Do sit-ups give you a flat stomach?

 by Graeme Hilditch

 Are sit-ups a waste of time?

 The false belief that performing hundreds of sit-ups every day in an effort to flatten the stomach is perhaps the most popular myth I have to deal with.
 The number of clients I have trained over the years who have begged me to put them through a 20-minute stomach workout to help shrink their waistline is staggering.

-By performing sit-ups or ‘crunches', as they are sometimes referred to, you are helping to strengthen and firm up the rectus abdominus muscle, more commonly known as the ‘six-pack'.
+By performing sit-ups or ‘crunches’, (as performed by many people in our hilarious social media competition #alwaystraining - see webpage for details), you are helping to strengthen and firm up the rectus abdominus muscle, more commonly known as the ‘six-pack’.

 To exercise the transversus, all you need to do are two things: